one-zero-eight/aiogram-template/README.md

 ## Project dependencies

-1. Run `poetry update` to update all dependencies
+1. Run `uv lock --upgrade` to update all dependencies
-2. Run `poetry show --outdated` to check for outdated dependencies
+2. Run `uv pip list --outdated` to check for outdated dependencies
-3. Run `poetry add <package>@latest` to add a new dependency if needed
+3. Run `uv add <package>@latest` to add a new dependency if needed

 ## Pre-commit hooks

-1. Run `poetry run pre-commit autoupdate`
+1. Run `uv run pre-commit autoupdate`

 Also, Dependabot will help you to keep your dependencies up-to-date, see [dependabot.yml](.github/dependabot.yml).